All Episodes

 And I'm not sure.

-Uh well, I may not Oh, it's an Alabama newspaper.
+Oh, it's an Alabama newspaper.

-I'm sorry, it's a it's an Alabama, uh.com.
+I'm sorry, it's an Alabama AL.com.

-Scientists cites pressure during Clinton years, and this story does mention what I just told you about Roy Spencer, but it's a local paper covering their local guy.
+And this story does mention what I just told you about Roy Spencer, but it's a local paper covering their local guy.

-He's uh his expertise, as he described to us, was uh measuring precipitation, and the one thing that he says is the never factor is the role participation plays in global warming, cooling, and uh and all these things, not much in the models, because you can't predict it.
+And the one thing that he says is never factor is the role precipitation plays in global warming, cooling, and all these things.

-And uh you can't measure it.
+And you can't measure it.

-He said we don't know how much it rains or snows any day of the year.
+He said, we don't know how much it rains or snows any day of the year.

 And it's a factor.